Regional General Permit for Repair and Protection Activities in Emergency Situations

 San Francisco District of the U.S. Army Corps of Engineers (POC: Frances Malamud-Roam, (415) 503-6792), has re-issued Regional General Permit (RGP) 5, which will allow expedited authorization for discharges or work in waters of the United States within the District for repair or protection activities in emergency situations.
 This RGP has been re-issued under the authority of Section 404 of the Clean Water Act of 1972, as amended (33 U.S.C. § 1344 et seq.), and Section 10 of the Rivers and Harbors Act of 1899, as amended (33 U.S.C. § 403 et seq.).
 This RGP expires on October 15, 2024.

 In order for a project to qualify for authorization under this RGP, the applicant must comply with the General Conditions specified.
 The following list highlights, and therefore should not be considered a complete listing of, the steps which need to be followed to receive Corps’ authorization under this RGP.

-3. The District Engineer (through the Regulatory Branch) will consult with appropriate resource agencies to obtain their timely input regarding the proposed project.
+- The District Engineer (through the Regulatory Division) will consult with appropriate resource agencies to obtain their timely input regarding the proposed project.

-6. After the work is complete, the permittee MUST submit a report detailing the actual work accomplished.
+- After the work is complete, the permittee MUST submit a report detailing the actual work accomplished.
 The District Engineer, in consultation with all the involved agencies, will then determine if additional requirements will be imposed on the project to ensure there is no overall adverse affect to aquatic resources.
-This after activity report must also be sent directly to the State Water Resources Control Board and to the appropriate Regional Water Quality Control Board.
+This post- activity report MUST also be sent directly to the State Water Resources Control Board and to the appropriate Regional Water Quality Control Board.